=== INDEX to this POST ===

 ===>>> THE HARVEY HOUSES and MARY E.J.
 COLTER

 No story of the Super Chief is complete without mention of the Harvey Houses and Mary E.J.
 Colter who designed the restaurants and furnished them with remarkable artifacts from the Indian culture found along the route of the Super Chief.
-A living last example of her work is on display still in Union Station in Los Angeles where, although the restaurant is long closed, views of what once was the Los Angeles Harvey House can be seen by peering through the window.
+A living last example of her work is on display still in Union Station in Los Angeles in the architectural style Streamline Moderne where, although the restaurant is long closed, views of what once was the Los Angeles Harvey House can be seen by peering through the window.
 Learn more about Ms. Colter and the Harvey Houses HERE.

 ===>>> THE SANTA FE’S ICONIC THEME SONG